btemplep/authzee/docs/specification.md

                 "minLength": 1,
                 "maxLength": 512
             },
-            "description": "List of actions this grant applies to or an empty array to match all actions."
+            "description": "List of actions this grant applies to or null to match any resource action."
         },
         "data": {
             "type": "object",